zxk688/LuoJiaChangeDetection/README.md

 ## 🙏 Acknowledgement
 This project benefits from numerous prior works and publicly available datasets.
 We sincerely thank the open-source community for their valuable contributions to remote sensing change detection research.

-==This research was financially supported by the Open Research Fund from Guangdong Laboratory of Artificial Intelligence and Digital Economy (SZ), under Grant No. GML-KF-24-28.==
+> This research was financially supported by the Open Research Fund from Guangdong Laboratory of Artificial Intelligence and Digital Economy (SZ), under Grant No. GML-KF-24-28.